Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters: Introduction

-A crucial role in reaching these conclusions is played by the spatial distribution of cold (atomic and molecular) gas in the bubble: such gas represents the target for hadronic interactions that lead to the production of gamma rays, but is also the target for the spallation reactions of nuclei.
-In the case of Cygnus OB2 region, the average gas density estimated through the molecular line emission along the line of sight is of the order of $10\,\rm cm^{-3}$ \cite[]{menchiariPhD:2023}.
-If the gas were mainly concentrated inside the bubble, it would lead to a mild hardening of the spectrum of He escaping the bubble, while implying severe spallation of heavier nuclei.
+The clumps of material invoked here may be clouds that have survived the wind of the SC or, to some extent, be the result of the fragmentation of the dense shell of material ploughed away by the wind during its expansion, as shown by hydrodynamic (HD) simulations \cite[]{Lancaster+2021a, Lancaster+2021b}\footnote{Notice, however, that the simulations by \cite{Lancaster+2021a, Lancaster+2021b} adopt values of the wind power and density of circumstellar medium which are not representative of the most massive SCs such as, for instance, Cygnus OB2.
+Moreover, those simulations do not account for the presence of magnetic fields which, in general, tend to suppress HD instabilities.}.
 As discussed by \cite{BlasiMorlino2023}, the clumping of the cold gas in clouds may have some effect on the structure of the bubble through the processes of cooling and evaporation.
 More important, the processes of gamma ray production and nuclear spallation may turn out to be dependent upon the ability of CRs to penetrate the neutral gas in the clouds.
-So, although the general conclusion seems unavoidable, namely gamma ray production is predominantly hadronic in origin and nuclei suffer serious spallation in the bubble, the exact extent of these phenomena are bound to depend on details of the structure of the bubble that we do not have at our disposal at present.
+So, although the case in favor of a scenario in which the gamma ray production is predominantly of hadronic origin and nuclei suffer serious spallation in the bubble seems rather compelling, the exact extent of these phenomena are bound to depend on details of the structure of the bubble that we do not have at our disposal at present.

 The article is organised as follows: in \S \ref{sec:bubble} we briefly summarize the general properties of the wind blown cavity.
 In \S~\ref{sec:transport} we describe the solution of the transport equation of CR nuclei in the cavity and the associated diffusive particle acceleration at the termination shock.
 In \S \ref{sec:results} we illustrate our results both in terms of hardening of the spectrum of He escaping the bubble and in terms of spallation of heavier elements.
 In \S \ref{sec:concl} we outline our conclusions.